omidNM24/omidNM24/README.md

 - 🌱 I’m currently learning **JavaScript Algorithms and Data Structures**

+- 👨‍💻 All of my projects are available at [omid24.netlify.app](My Portfolio Page)

 - 💬 Ask me about **React, Next, CSS, Sanity**

 - 📫 How to reach me **omidnomani24@gmail.com**